lgmorand/workshop-aca/_entries/01 introduction.md

 is-parent: yes
 ---

-Welcome to the Azure Containers Apps Workshop.
+Welcome to the **Azure Containers Apps workshop**.
 In this lab, you'll go through tasks that will help you master the basics and more advanced topics required to deploy applications to Azure Containers Apps.

-> The Azure Containers Apps is currently in public preview and several features/limitations may change between now and the general availabity.
+> The Azure Containers Apps is currently in public preview and several features/limitations may change between now and the general availability.